BlueMetal/iot-edge-dynocard/dynocards-wiki/Deployment-Guide.md

 ![alt text](https://github.com/nvtuluva/iot-edge-dynocard/blob/master/images/57.png)

-7. Here you can check the device and device modules in IoT Edge VM.
+7. Here you can check the device and device modules in **IoT Edge VM**.

 **docker ps**

 ![alt text](https://github.com/nvtuluva/iot-edge-dynocard/blob/master/images/moduleslist.png)

-8. Check the logs of Modbus container by executing below command.
+8. Check the logs of **Modbus container** by executing below command.

 **docker logs modbus**

 ![alt text](https://github.com/nvtuluva/iot-edge-dynocard/blob/master/images/59.png)

-As per above diagram slave connection is 52.186.11.164 and it’s trying to connect with 52.186.11.164 which is not available.
+As per above diagram slave connection is **52.186.11.164** and it’s trying to connect with **52.186.11.164** which is not available.
 We need to update slave connection IP address with correct IP Address using twin operation.

 10. Go to the **resource group** and choose **IoT Hub**.